Temporal Fact Reasoning over Hyper-Relational Knowledge Graphs: Experiments

 \subsection{Comparative Study}

-We report the HTKG LP results of all methods in Table \ref{tab: tid LP results} and have several findings: (1) We observe that HypeTKG outperforms both types of baselines.
-Traditional TKG reasoning methods fail to learn from qualifiers, making them lose a large amount of semantic information.
-Meanwhile, the HKG reasoning baselines do not have the ability to distinguish from different timestamps, leading to inferior performance on temporal KGs.
-HypeTKG utilizes both the qualifiers and temporal information and thus can achieve state-of-the-art.
-(2) We also observe that HypeTKG$^\psi$ achieves even better results than the original model.
-This proves that our model can effectively leverage TI relational knowledge.
-(3) Besides, to study the importance of our temporal reasoning components, we devise another model variant HypeTKG$^\tau$, where we exclude all time modeling modules and neglect timestamps in primary quadruples (as we implement HKG reasoning methods like StarE).
-We find that HypeTKG$^\tau$ achieves weaker performance on both datasets, indicating that it is essential to learn from temporal information in HTKGs and our time modeling modules are effective.
+We report the HTKG LP results of all methods in Table \ref{tab: tid LP results}.
+We observe that HypeTKG outperforms all baselines and achieves state-of-the-art.
+We believe this is because (1) traditional TKG reasoning methods lose a large amount of semantic information by failing to model qualifiers (2) and previous HKG reasoning baselines cannot distinguish from different timestamps, which is key to temporal fact reasoning.
+We also observe that HypeTKG$^\psi$ achieves even better results than the original model.
+We will have a more detailed discussion in Sec. \ref{sec: static result}.